Tone Mapping

 Methods

-We selected six methods that represent a wide range of results from vivid painting-like images to more subtle smooth output.
+We selected seven methods that represent a wide range of results from vivid painting-like images to more subtle smooth output.
 They all are optimized for speed.

-The first two methods are the main methods and can be used for almost any situation.
+The first three methods are the main (Local Operator) methods and one of them can be used for almost any situation.

-The third is a combination of Local and Global operator to produce vivid, but yet smooth images.
+The 4th is a combination of Local and Global operator to produce vivid, but still smooth images.

 Eye Catching

 This settings create a vivid images that enhance contrast and color separation.
 The default settings are set to minimize noise but still produce high impact images.
-It is also the most tweakable method with the many settings.
+It is also the most tweakable method with the many settings, including Light Paint, Light Mask and 3D filters.

 Brightness - Adjust the brightness of the image.